 As I walked through the park, the fallen leaves went gasa gasa under my shoes.

-Just for reference, in Japanese, this would be: おちばが、あしもとで、がさがさいっている。
+In Japanese, this would be: おちばが、あしもとで、がさがさいっている。

 Example 2: Rummaging Through a Bag